![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 The fantastic banking in Ma's lot helped tremendously in this regard.

-There were both advantages and disadvantages to taking the right-hand course here.
+There were both advantages and disadvantages to taking the right-lane course here.
 One, I think it surprised Jason a bit, thereby gaining us a precious extra split-second before he could respond.
 Two, going this way meant Shadow actually had to travel a few feet more distance than Penelope to reach the same point.
 Agh!

 Jason moved in response to my maneuver.
 It was obvious to him that I either had to risk side-swiping him, or straddle a guard rail at that point.